PranavMamba/PranavMamba.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+I am Pranav Mambayil (also goes by Pranav M ) , a multidiscplinary researcher aiming to understand human  socities and the world it transforms using quantitative methods.
+This involves Data Science as well as Mathematical mdelling with lessons from Statistical Physics and Complex Systems.
+I am going to be joining Prrof.Bernd Resch's lab at IT: U Linz,Austria which works on Geosocial AI.
+I completed my Masters (and Bachelors) from the bS-MS program in IISER Pune, India in 2023.
+I got the opportunity to work on research projects in Non-Linear Dynamics (Link1) and Network Science (Link2,Link3) with Amit Apte and Prof. MS Santhanam there.

-Write your biography here.
+#Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+The #code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.